This company profile is not publicly available

-Formerly Jones Apparel Group.
-Acquired Nine West in 1999.
+Formerly The Jones Group and Jones Apparel Group.
+Acquired by Sycamore Partners in 2013.

 This 2011 report by the Institute for Global Labour and Human Rights reveals how scores of young Sri Lankan women sewing clothing for Walmart, Hanes and Jones Group at a garment factory in Jordan have suffered routine sexual abuse and repeated rapes, and in some cases even torture.
 In addition to this workers are housed in bed bug infested dorms lacking heat or hot water, and had been routinely beaten, underpaid and forced to work excessive hours.
 [Listed under Information due to age of report]

 Responsible Sourcing Network's 2014 report Cotton Sourcing Snapshot: A Survey of Corporate Practices to End Forced Labor includes survey results and ratings of 49 companies reflecting actions they are taking to stop cotton from Uzbekistan picked with forced labor from entering their supply chains.
 The survey offered a maximum of 100 points across 11 indicators in the categories of Policy, Public Disclosure, Engagement, and Implementation & Auditing.
 Only five companies scored over 50 points, 19 companies scored under 25 points, and two companies scored zero.
 This company received a score of 29.5.

 This company has taken angora items off the shelves and promised not to use angora again, following a PETA campaign launched in Dec 2013 which revealed the cruelty inflicted on angora rabbits in Chinese factory farms, where 90% of the world's angora is produced.